paldepind/flyd/README.md

 This avoids superfluous updates of your streams and intermediate states when several streams change at the same time.

+Flyd implements atomic updates with a _O(n)_ topological sort where _n_ is number of streams that directly or indirectly depends on the updated stream.

 ### Environment support